flavienbwk/book-devops/eng/README.md

 Acting as the interface between our development teams and our SRE team, your tasks will be:

-- Contributing to discussions on our institution's digital transformation
+- Contributing to discussions on our institution's digital transformation ;
-- Creating and maintaining continuous integration chains following our rules and legal constraints
+- Creating and maintaining continuous integration chains following our rules and legal constraints ;
-- Participating in defining new security rules and practices for the organization
+- Participating in defining new security rules and practices for the organization ;
-- Guiding various technical teams in securing their applications
+- Guiding various technical teams in securing their applications ;
-- Implementing and maintaining practices of the SLSA framework[^SLSA]
+- Implementing and maintaining practices of the SLSA framework[^SLSA] ;
-- Staying updated on the latest threats and implementing countermeasures
+- Staying updated on the latest threats and implementing countermeasures ;
-- Organizing _blue team_ / _red team_ type exercises
+- Organizing _blue team_ / _red team_ type exercises.

 Skills:

-- Communication and adaptability
+- Communication and adaptability ;
-- Understanding of containerization principles (Docker, Kubernetes)
+- Understanding of containerization principles (Docker, Kubernetes) ;
-- Knowledge of micro-service architecture principles
+- Knowledge of micro-service architecture principles ;
-- Technical administration of GitLab
+- Technical administration of GitLab ;
-- Advanced Bash scripting knowledge
+- Advanced Bash scripting knowledge ;
-- Proficiency in at least one programming language (Java, C++, Python, or Go)
+- Proficiency in at least one programming language (Java, C++, Python, or Go) ;
-- At least theoretical knowledge of databases (column-oriented, object, or graph)
+- At least theoretical knowledge of databases (column-oriented, object, or graph) ;
-- DevOps culture
+- DevOps culture ;
-- Digital and business transformation culture
+- Digital and business transformation culture ;
-- Ideally, familiarity with one or more Cloud services (AWS, GCP, Azure, Scaleway)
+- Ideally, familiarity with one or more Cloud services (AWS, GCP, Azure, Scaleway).

 Education or experience:

 _If you have at least 5 years of professional experience, we prioritize that and do not focus on your degree._

-- Bachelor's or Master's in software engineering with knowledge in system administration (Linux, networks, Cloud technologies)
+- Bachelor's or Master's in software engineering with knowledge in system administration (Linux, networks, Cloud technologies) ;
-- Bachelor's or Master's in network and system engineering
+- Bachelor's or Master's in network and system engineering ;
-- Master's in cybersecurity (e.g., ANSSI's Master in Digital Security[^MasterSecNumANSSI])
+- Master's in cybersecurity (e.g., ANSSI's Master in Digital Security[^MasterSecNumANSSI]) ;
-- Significant professional experience in the field
+- Significant professional experience in the field.

 This position can lead to roles such as System Engineer or SRE.